karldreher/cfpages-prune/README.md

 # cfpages-prune

-This project contains a Python script for deleting preview deployments of **all** Cloudflare Pages projects within an account.
+This project contains a Python script for deleting preview deployments of **any** (up to and including all) Cloudflare Pages projects within an account.
 It is intended to be run as a scheduled job, e.g. with Github Actions.

 ## Build